 2. The council has considered the data protection implications of processing community grants.
 This processing is compliant with the provisions in the Data Protection Act 2018 and the UK General Data Protection Regulations (UK GDPR).
+The council has considered the data protection implications of processing.
 Further details of how personal data is processed and kept securely can be found in the Privacy Notice on the council's website.